Introduction to tax in Ignition

 Simply click on a service and select another rate from the "Tax Rate" drop-down menu (shown in the example below).

-When using a US QuickBooks Online account with Ignition, you'll choose an overall tax rate for each proposal you create.
+When using a US QuickBooks account with Ignition, you'll choose an overall tax rate for each proposal you create.
 You can then choose which services within the proposal are tax exempt.

 Setting the default tax exempt status for each service